urhnh/ctfwriteup-pico/General/strings it.md

 - easiest way is download the file, open in notepad and search for picoCTF word. there you go!

-- Not sure the right way to use strings function, but what I see from walkthroughs on youtube;
+- not sure the right way to use strings function, but what I see from walkthroughs on youtube;

 - ```wget https://jupiter.challenges.picoctf.org/static/fae9ac5267cd6e44124e559b901df177/strings```